jamie-ralph/data-career-analysis/README.md

 whether or not a person is a professional developer.
-There are some further analyses we could do to improve on the multiple regression model we built here, for example a linear mixed effects model including organisation size and undergraduate major as random effects (this model is covered Julia Silge’s post).
+There are some further analyses we could do to improve on the multiple regression model we built here, for example a linear mixed effects model including organisation size and undergraduate major as random effects (this type of model is covered in Julia Silge’s post).

+**Thanks for reading :)**